The 2015 Spring Garden Applications are closed!

 If you are interested in partnering with the Kitchen Garden Project to support neighborhood food solutions, here are some additional opportunities:

 - Learn how to build your own garden!
 Follow our events website to see when we will be building gardens in your neighborhood, and sign up to join us on the garden builds.
 No previous experience required.

 - Stay in touch for the fall garden build season!
 Sign up for our e-newsletter here.

-- Buy low-cost vegetable starts from us in March and April.
+- Buy low-cost vegetable starts from us in spring and early summer.

 - Attend GRuB gardening and cooking workshops.
-We will be offering 1-2 workshops every month from March through November, often in multiple regions.
 Check them out on our calendar here!